markwoodhall/markwoodhall.com/resources/templates/md/posts/03-06-2016-what-i-learnt-from-3-years-remote-dev-work.md

 I felt it a privilege to be able to work remotely, one I wasn't sure I had the right to or was "smart" enough for.

 I've always had a tendency towards feeling incapable or inferior to other developers, even when other people's opinions tend to indicate the exact opposite.
-I'd say it was [imposters syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) but then I'd have to think of myself as a high achiever, which is far from true.
+I'd say it was [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) but then I'd have to think of myself as a high achiever, which is far from true.
 Remote working amplified this inferiority complex.

 You could argue, and you would be right to some degree, that I experienced similar things while working in an office every day.